Kentico/cloud-google-drive-import/README.md

-# cloud-google-drive-import
+# kontent-google-drive-import
-This console application can import files from your personal Google Drive account into Kentico Cloud as content items or assets.
+This console application can import files from your personal Google Drive account into Kentico Kontent as content items or assets.
 It can be run without user interaction via command line for regular, scripted imports, or you can use a GUI to provide options.

 ### Setup